 Discover the cultural heritage of these historic towns by having a ball and maybe an orange or tomato or two.
 Here’s a few of the craziest food fiestas to add to your bucket list.

 The day known as Clean Monday dates back to the 19th Century and marks the start of Lent along with the end of carnival season.
-What better way to celebrate than pelt flour at your fellow man in the Greek port town of Galaxidi, 211 km’s west of Athens.
+What better way to celebrate than pelt flour at your fellow man in the Greek port town of Galaxidi, 211 km’s west of Athens, Greece.
 Locals don their best fighting overalls, paint their faces with coal and brighten up the flour by dying the flour bags with food colouring.
 Bring your goggles to this one, it’s going to get messy but fear not you can always jump into the sea once you’ve finished dancing the night away in the streets and taverns.

 Where: Galaxidi, Greece